Shinokawa/MisaRin/README.md

 ## English

-Misa Rin is a modern digital painting and pixel creation app focused on desktop.
-With a Fluent UI-inspired interface and an ultra-small **12MB** footprint, it starts instantly and feels as smooth as a native app.
+Misa Rin is a Rust-built desktop digital painting and pixel creation app.
+With a Fluent UI-inspired interface and a WGPU backend, it starts instantly and feels as smooth as a native app.

 Whether you're doing quick sketches, pixel drafts, UI design, or industrial-grade cel-style flat coloring, everything happens on a unified, infinite canvas.